Sales Performance Improvement Trends for 2018 and Beyond: Aligning Your Selling Resources to Buyer Behavior and Preferences

 I am seeing a bifurcation of selling into two styles, one of which is commodity cost, price driven, and the other is value differentiated solution selling.
-This development has had considerable impact on go-to-market strategy and sales organization roles and structure.
+This development has had a considerable impact on go-to-market strategy and sales organization roles and structure.

 What is causing this trend?

 We’ve known for years that buyer behavior has changed based on easy access to information about problems and solutions on the internet.
 For some purchases, buyers want little to no interaction with a salesperson.
 They want to make their purchase as quickly and easily as possible at the lowest possible price.
 Other purchases entail more risk and complexity, and the buyer wants to interact with an expert to ensure their purchase achieves the outcome they need.
-Sales and service organizations are now adapting and reorganizing to this new normal.
+Sales and service organizations are now adopting and reorganizing to this new normal.

 What opportunities or threats does the trend pose for businesses and sales organizations?

 Companies that can adapt, re-organize and re-skill to align with the new normal of buying can both improve sales efficiency and increase sales effectiveness.
 Imagine having a low-cost sales team and a strong e-commerce platform to handle transactional sales, and a much higher-skilled team to handle more complex value-based sales.
 A bifurcated structure also provides a career path from entry-level to enterprise sales and incentive for the rep to stay loyal, develop skills, and compete for the coveted top spots.
 Conversely, companies that don’t adapt risk overpaying at the low-end and underpaying at the high-end and potentially losing good people to more savvy competitors.

 In light of the trend, what advice do you have for business and sales leaders?